OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 ## Acknowledgements

 **Note**: This contributor table is generated based on our [GitHub contribution statistics](https://github.com/OWASP/owasp-mstg/graphs/contributors).
 For more information on these stats, see the [GitHub Repository README](https://github.com/OWASP/owasp-mstg/blob/master/README.md).
-We manually update the table every few weeks, so be patient if you're not listed immediately.
+We manually update the table, so be patient if you're not listed immediately.

 ### Authors